Can I get financial support during my studies?

 Can Trusts and Charities help finance my studies?

 In the current economic climate, trusts and charities are very short of funds, and many are not giving awards to students.
-Even if you did successfully apply, you would usually only be granted an award of a few hundred pounds.
+Sucessful applications usually only result in awards of a few hundred pounds.
 Even so, you may like to try.
 See our Trusts and Charities web page for information on how to apply, and for help on how to write your application letter.

 Can I get a scholarship once I have started my course?